 Otherwise, we are no more advanced than the “savages” or “barbarians” we claim to have transcended with “civilization.”
 Yet we find ourselves mired in a globalized world where many other peoples remain tribal or under the thumb of various forms of dictatorship.
 Or we may believe that “multiculturalism” is not covertly racist.

 Since I have been posting about the [phony liberal] origins of “political correctness” I got into a debate with one Facebook friend who thinks I don’t understand the critical theorists of the Frankfurt School.
 One of their number, Herbert Marcuse, wrote controversially about “repressive tolerance.”
-All hell broke loose when this little volume was published.
+All hell broke loose when this little volume was published, for he banished anticommunist speech.
 But what was rarely understood at the time seems obvious to me right now.
 Marcuse rightly complained that the constituted authorities determine the terms of debate (as in identity politics).
 He was largely correct: that we lose when the enemy controls language.
 Perhaps the need for close reading and the study of institutional discourses makes some conservatives, even “constitutionalists” very nervous.
 Perhaps Marcuse’s critique is why some rightists have slammed “cultural Marxism” and/or post-structuralism for inventing PC.
 In their heart of hearts, free speech and close readings are anathema and lead to frightening differences with beloved family members, parents, and other authority figures.

 They are wrong.
 It was our libertarian forebears, enabled by Bibles written in English, who celebrated the “priesthood of all believers”: i.e., those who could read texts for themselves and then compare their own understandings of texts with the interpretations of their “betters” (the priestly class) who wished to monopolize what those sacred texts actually said (for the benefit of autocrats).